ajcumine/pokelm/BLOG.md

 I followed on with the official elm guide replacing their logic with my Pokemon based logic.
 Still using elm reactor and a Main.elm file I printed out a list of all the Pokemon names ([github](https://github.com/ajcumine/pokelm/tree/52de5ce610c43a9af97d5ca5862ab75368234505)).

-I then did some string parsing on the JSON Pokemon url data to get the Pokemon id which made me able to get an image for each Pokemon and present that with the names for a very basic pokedex with some basic styling ([github](https://github.com/ajcumine/pokelm/tree/383499e5c0b03eea61600dcf95b64aaa02e21735)).
+I then did some string parsing on the JSON Pokemon url data to get the Pokemon id which made me able to get an image for each Pokemon and present that with the names for a very basic Pokedex with some basic styling ([github](https://github.com/ajcumine/pokelm/tree/383499e5c0b03eea61600dcf95b64aaa02e21735)).
 There is a little snippet of code here that I am not proud of:

 ```elm